Peduxx/Peduxx/README.md

 Backend Developer.

 - 🎓 &nbsp; Undergraduate of **COMPUTER SCIENCE** from Universidade Estácio do Ceará.
-- 💻 &nbsp; Developer in FitBank.
+- 💻 &nbsp; Developer at FitBank.

 <h3>&nbsp;Languages and tools </h3>